 - bacterial overgrowth

 - inflammatory bowel disease (IBD)

 Your dog’s diagnosis can help determine which way to go in choosing a sensitive stomach dog food.
 Dogs with very mild symptoms may benefit from trying an over-the-counter diet first.
 Many can be managed this way successfully.
 However, if digestive problems worsen or a working or presumptive diagnosis is reached, a prescription dog food diet should be strongly considered.

 How to Switch to a Sensitive Stomach Diet

-Changing diets should always be done slowly, especially for dogs with a sensitive stomach.
+Changing diets should always be done slowly, especially for dogs with sensitive stomachs.
 Start by mixing about 10% of the new food with 90% old food.
 Feed this mixture for 2 days, then over the course of 10 days, gradually increase the amount of new food being fed.
-At day 5, a 50:50 mixture is typical and day 10 is 100% new food.
+On day 5, a 50:50 mixture is typical and on day 10 is 100% new food.

 If you have any concerns, don’t hesitate to contact your veterinarian for guidance.